dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream plugin update	Version 1.1.68
+Ultimate Whitecream plugin update	Version 1.1.69

+Fixed: Chaturbate

-Fixed: Czech3x
+Fixed: WatchXXXFree

-Minor fix: poldertube.nl

-Added: XvideosHits

-Added PerfectGirls

-Removed: Milf.nl

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12